NRCan/planaura/README.md

                     If set to local, then provide the "checkpoint_path" of the weights on your local device.
                     If set to huggingface, then provide the repo_id and model_name to download the model from huggingface.
               - checkpoint_path (str): full path to the pth file of the model weights on your local device.
-              - repo_id (str): huggingface repo id of the Planaura models
+              - repo_id (str): huggingface repo id of the Planaura models (i.e. "NRCan/Planaura-1.0")
-              - model_name (str): Planaura model name as hosted on huggingface
+              - model_name (str): Planaura model name as hosted on huggingface (i.e. "Planaura-1.0-HLS" or "Planaura-1.0-S2")

           - keep_pos_embedding (bool): the position embeddings are applied to both encoder and reconstruction decoder.
                Set to true when using Planaura in bi-temporal mode.